 Documenting restoration results is important.
 It quantifies changes as a result of restoration, identifies what works — and what doesn’t — and provides evidence to agencies or organizations that provide funding.
-Documentation demonstrates what we have learned and conveys the results of these habitat restoration techniques to encourage others to similar efforts on land to which they have access, whether by way of ownership, rental property or volunteer work.
+Documentation demonstrates what we have learned and conveys the results of these habitat restoration techniques to encourage others to pursue similar efforts on land to which they have access, whether by way of ownership, rental property or volunteer work.

 For example, the machine-built "Zuni Bowl" shown in the Habitat Restoration section and below was constructed in 2005.
 Zuni Bowls are in-channel head-cut control structures, boulder-lined plunge pools that dissipate flood forces, slow water, and capture suspended sediment.
 This Zuni Bowl has been renovated three times and is now double its original size.
 The incised channel here has aggraded with new sediments, the continuation of which will eventually allow flood waters to reach and wet the water-starved terraces along the sides of the incised channel.